lawredan/KLayout/README.md

 Create functions to generate the following feature types.
 Returns structure(s) back to the wrapper script to be placed in layout.

-Note: Metro mark(s) (Y/N) to be available for all features
+Note: Metro mark(s) (Y/N) to be available for all features --> Done
-Note: Will have option (Y/N) for printed text adjacent to cell/array describing cell structure
+Note: Will have option (Y/N) for printed text adjacent to cell/array describing cell structure --> not implemented
-Note: PEC window information will be passed from the wrapper script, to define the overall size of these cells
+Note: PEC window information will be passed from the wrapper script, to define the overall size of these cells --> not implemented
-Note: Will have option (Y/N) for MFX generation
+Note: Will have option (Y/N) for MFX generation --> done in wrapper script

 - Line/space
     - Orientation (H/V)